Cracking-Sciences/Prisma-MIDI/README.md

 ### Alter Notes
-Some people prefer the see wide white notes and thin black notes, enable it.
+Some people prefer to see wide white notes and thin black notes.
+Enable it.

 ## Windows Tips
-Currently it is hard to emulate Prisma MIDI as a midi output device on windows (a shocking truth.
+Currently it is hard to emulate Prisma MIDI as a virtual midi output device on windows (a shocking truth.
 I cannot find a free open source impl).
 Therefore, you cannot directly set Prisma MIDI as your audio source's midi input.

 Please install [LoopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
 Set Prisma MIDI's MIDI Output to a LoopMIDI input port.